-Doctor of Philosophy, University of Southern Mississippi, 2011
+Doctor of Philosophy, Severe Disabilities, University of Southern Mississippi, 2011

-Master of Education, University of Southern Mississippi, 2006
+Master of Education, Multiple/Severe Disabilities-DeafBlindness, University of Southern Mississippi, 2006

 National Boards for Professional Teaching Certification, 2001

-Associate of Applied Science, Mississippi Gulf Coast Community College, 1998
+Associate of Applied Science, Interpreting for the Deaf, Mississippi Gulf Coast Community College, 1998

 Fluent in American Sign Language

-In 2011, Emerson was appointed by the provost as the faculty associate for disabilities for the Georgia State University campus where she works towards improving the campus environment for individuals with disabilities.
-Emerson’s research interests include investigating best practice strategies for the inclusion of students with disabilities in the general education setting.
-She also researches ways in which universal design can be implemented in physical and educational environments.
+In 2011, Emerson was appointed by the University Provost as the Faculty Associate for Disabilities for the Georgia State University Campus where she works toward improving the campus environment for individuals with disabilities.
+Her research interests include investigating ways in which Universal Design can be implemented in physical and educational environments and best practice strategies for the inclusion of individuals with disabilities in all settings.

 Heller, K.W., Coleman, M.B., Best, S., & Emerson, J. (in press).
 Teacher’s knowledge and support systems regarding students with terminal illness.
 Physical Disabilities: Education and Related Service.